rwst/LitBall/doc/using.rst

  - **Interleaved Snowballing**: input a keyphrase list or logical expression containing key phrases, and core DOIs.
 These are used to filter papers from backward/forward snowballing rounds, together with manual supervised filtering steps.
 This is the default.

 While, with the same keyphrases / expression, the number of papers you ultimately accept with any method is the same, the number of papers you need to eyeball decreases drastically from the first to the third method.
 On the other hand, depending on the field you are searching, the set of accepted papers might not be connected, and the snowballing methods will miss the outliers.
-Eyeballing cost may be zero if you use a perfectly trained ML classifier, so Expression Search my make sense in this case.
+Eyeballing cost may be zero if you use a perfectly trained ML classifier, so Expression Search may make sense in this case.

 Keyphrase lists / Expressions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^